How much pressure is on Canada’s curlers? Just ask the Swedes

 To properly put the pressure placed on Canadian curlers into perspective, you can't ask them.
-You're better off putting it to the world's second ranked team.
+You're better off putting it to the world's second-ranked team.

 The Sweden men's rink might be the sexiest group in world curling, literally and metaphorically.
 Hard hitters who look like a Viking rock band.